 As you can imagine, after that fascinating conversation I stopped dating him.

 See, with all the content available online, if you don’t learn to recognize the bad relationship advice and use your best judgment to select good and reliable information, you develop the wrong relationship mindsets and habits and you don’t even realize it.

 This prevents you from truly connecting with someone.

 Out of all the wrong love advice out there, the worst I have ever come across with — and that I want you to avoid — can be summarized with the following.

-“Arguments mean your relationship is in trouble” is bad relationship advice
+“Arguments mean your relationship is in trouble”

 Many people say love is supposed to be easy and pleasant, especially at the beginning.

 They also say if you argue with your significant other in the early stages of the relationship, you should probably walk away.